-&lt;sup>5 The estimates are rounded to the nearest hundred.
+6 The estimates are rounded to the nearest hundred.

-Table 2 shows the percent of estimates for 2010 through 2012 associated with pool or spa submersions by type of product.
-Spa-related submersions constitute 2 percent of the estimated number of treated injuries for children younger than 15 years of age, and 3 percent of the pool or spa submersion treated injuries for children younger than 5 years of age.
+Table 2 shows the percent of estimates for 2011 through 2013 associated with pool or spa submersions by type of product.
+Spa-related submersions constitute 3 percent of the estimated number of treated pool or spa related submersion injuries for children younger than 15 years of age, and 3 percent of the treated pool or spa related submersion injuries for children younger than 5 years of age.